Kingefosa/servicefabric-samples/samples/RealWorld/Hosting/SimpleApplication/README.md

 ### Package the application and run it
 The easiest way to create an application package is using the Service Fabric packaging tool.
-The tool is available as open source on [Github](http://github.com).
+The tool is currently in preview and is available for download [here](http://aka.ms/servicefabricpacktool).

 ```
 ServiceFabricAppPackageUtil.exe /source:[directory of SimpleWebServer.exe] /target:[directory that will contain the package] /appname:WebServer /exe:SimpleWebServer.exe